scai5/e777/README.md

 # ECON 777 Problem Sets
 This project contains code for all class assignments.
+All code is written in R. This repository does not contain data or data documentation.